Banking in Switzerland: Fines

 Swiss banks have collectively paid more than $12 billion in fines in recent years to the tax authorities in France, Germany, Italy, the United States and other countries for helping with tax evasion.
 Starting in 2022, fines on Swiss banks abroad will be tax deductible (unless crime is involved).
+In recent years, Swiss banks have also been fined by various international regulators billions of dollars for FOREX and LIBOR rates manipulations.

 In popular culture

 Banking in Switzerland, in particular Swiss banking secrecy practices, has been detailed in global popular culture to varying degrees of accuracy.
 According to official statements from the Swiss National Film Archives, inaccurate or exaggerated portrayals negatively impact Switzerland by reducing bankers to unflattering "caricatures" that are "ever disposed to accept funds from questionable sources".
 In 2014, Sindy Schmiegel, a spokeswoman for the Swiss Bankers Association (SBA), stressed that financial regulation in Switzerland is dramatically more strict than portrayed fictionally.
 The Economic Times noted that popular culture portrays Swiss bank accounts as "completely anonymous", later adding "this is simply not true."

-Swiss banking was prominently featured in the following films and television shows:
+Swiss banking is prominently featured in the following films and television shows:

-The Great Spy Chase (1964): Francis Lagneau (Lino Ventura) engages with a Swiss banker to open a bank account containing patents to powerful weapons.
-This film is considered the first motion picture to reference banking in Switzerland.